paulgalow/racoder/README.md

 ## Design goals and trade-offs

 - Minimize server requirements
-  - Racoder runs on 256 MB of RAM and consumes very little CPU
+  - Racoder runs inside a container with 256 MB of RAM and consumes very little CPU
 - Minimize traffic volume
   - Racoder will only pull from an upstream source during the time a stream is requested
 - Aimed at small (private) deployments
-  - Each request spawns a separate instance of FFmpeg which consumes additional memory (approx. 17-20 MB of RAM per active stream) and network bandwidth
+  - Each request spawns a separate instance of FFmpeg which consumes additional memory (approx. 20 MB of RAM per active stream) and network bandwidth

 ## Configuration options